mhamilt/jingle-bells-arduino/README.md

   `======='
 ```

-Tis the season, so here are a couple of ways to play James Lord Pierpont's classic an Arduino
+Tis the season, so here are a couple of ways to play James Lord Pierpont's classic on an Arduino

 ## Sketches

 ### Jingle Bells

-Simple, brute force way of playing through some notes.
+A simple, brute force way of playing through some notes.
 All notes of `verse[]` and `chorus[]` are stored in separate arrays.
 We then loop over these referencing the respective `verseRhythm[]` and `chorusRhythm[]` arrays.

 The melody arrays end with a `-1`, which is a cute way of figuring out when to stop when you don't necessarily know the length of a static array.